Food Distribution Initiatives

 Iftar Meals – Spring 2022

-GMCC and Executive Director of West Bank Athletic Club, Coach Ahmed, are currently partnering to bring hot culturally appropriate prepared meals to Masjid Rawdah (Somali Cultural Institute) each Saturday of Ramadan (April 2 – May 1, 2022).
+GMCC and Executive Director of West Bank Athletic Club, Coach Ahmed, partnered to bring 400 hot culturally appropriate prepared meals to Afghan refugees at Masjid Rawdah (Somali Cultural Institute) each Saturday of Ramadan (April 2 – May 1, 2022).

 What is Ramadan?
 For the Muslim and Islam community, Ramadan is a holy month of fasting, introspection and prayer.
 It is celebrated as the month during which the profit Muhammad received the initial revelations of the Quran, the holy book for Muslims.
 Additionally, fasting is one of the five fundamental principles of Islam.
 Each day during Ramadan, Muslims do not eat or drink from dawn to sunset.